Get Your Free 2026 Vacation Guide

 The house has the rustic feel of a 200-year-old cabin, but comes with some modern comforts, such as electricity, air conditioning and, of course, cable television and Internet access.

 An addition to the original house is a kitchen and dining area that is like living in an antique shop.
-A fully electric stove is shaped like a wood-burning cooker from your grandmother's house, and the vaulted ceiling in the kitchen displays a wonderful collection of pots, pans and cooking gadgets from the past 200 years.
+A fully electric stove is shaped like a wood-burning cooker from your grandmother's house, and the kitchen's vaulted ceiling displays a wonderful collection of pots, pans and cooking gadgets from the past 200 years.

-The cabin has a loft with a very low ceiling that likely would be comfortable only for those who are shorter than 5 feet tall.
+The cabin has a loft with a very low ceiling, shorter than 5 feet.
 The upstairs and the downstairs bedrooms each have a full, modern bath.

 The cabin's piece of perfection is the ample screened porch with picnic table, swing and rockers.
 This is a great place to keep your bikes.

-The cabin is located along one of the park's three nature trails at the intersection that takes you to the main kayak rental location along the lake.
+The cabin is located along one of the park's three nature trails, by the lake.
 The pool and restaurant are a short walk or bike ride away.

 Page Ivey